Sue: Is there any particular reason why this is in black and white?

-Sue: Another loud location; I have a headache already.
-Are we supposed to hear the dialogue in this scene?
+Sue: Great.
+Another ridiculously loud location.
+I have a headache already.
+Are we actually supposed to hear the dialogue in this scene, Neil?
 Because I can’t.

-We are introduced to a hardened criminal named Barnham.
+We are introduced to a hardened criminal called Barnham.

-Sue: Was the Doctor supposed to flap his coat into that extra’s face like that?
-Was it a mistake or was it deliberate?
-You know, to show that the Doctor is an arrogant, pompous twat.
+Sue: Was the Doctor supposed to flap his coat into that extra’s face just then?
+Is it because the Doctor is an arrogant, pompous twat these days?

-As Professor Kettering attempts to explain the Keller Process to the assembled onlookers, the Doctor chips in with some very snide remarks.
+As Professor Kettering explains the Keller Process to the assembled onlookers, the Doctor chips in with some awfully snide remarks.

-Sue: There’s nothing worse than trying to give a lecture when there’s a smart arse in the audience who keeps interrupting you.
+Sue: There’s nothing worse than giving a lecture when there’s a smart arse in the audience who’s interrupting you.

 Me: That’s just an average Thursday for me.

-Sue: Will it blow-dry their hair at the same time?
+Sue: Does it blow-dry their hair at the same time?

-As Barnham is attached to the machine, Sue seems fine with the overall concept.
+As Barnham is attached to the machine, Sue doesn’t have a problem with the concept.

-Sue: It all sounds very nice.
+Sue: It sounds alright to me.
 If it works, of course.
-I’m guessing that it probably won’t.
+I’m guessing that it won’t, though.

-Me: There would be five extraordinarily dull parts left if it did work.
+Me: There would be five extraordinarily dull episodes left if it did work.

-Sue: As opposed to five ordinarily dull parts, you mean?
+Sue: As opposed to five ordinarily dull episodes, you mean?